inmo-jang/rain_ros/README.md

 (1) Gazebo model for Robotiq S three-finger gripper (https://bitbucket.org/wilsonz91/robotiq/src/master/)

+  - ***robotiq_gazebo_ros_plugins*** was deleted because it causes conflicts with robotiq hardware package (https://github.com/ros-industrial/robotiq), which I would like to keep as it is as possible.

 (2) Universal robot package (https://github.com/ros-industrial/universal_robot)

   - If you clone this package, it is required to have additional files to control the UR gazebo model.
 Thus, I would recommend to clone this (https://inmojang@bitbucket.org/inmojang/universal_robot.git)